What Are the Freezing, Melting, and Boiling Points of Solids, Liquids, and Gases?

 Definition of Boiling Point

-The temperature at which a liquid boils and turns into a gas.
+The temperature at which a liquid boils and turns into a gas is called the boiling point.
 The boiling point temperature will be lower if the atmospheric pressure is decreased.
-For example the boiling point of pure water at standard atmospheric pressure (or sea level) is 100°C (212°F) while at 10,000 feet (3,048m) it is 90.39° C (194.7°F).
+For example, the boiling point of pure water at standard atmospheric pressure (or sea level) is 100°C (212°F), while at 10,000 feet (3,048m), it is 90.39° C (194.7°F).
 This decrease will affect the time it takes to cook anything in water to the extent that any food that requires five minutes to prepare at sea level will take around 20 minutes at 3km (10,000 feet).
-In theory you could also calculate your altitude by recording the temperature water boils at.
+In theory, you could also calculate your altitude by recording the temperature water boils at.

 Definition of Freezing Point

-The temperature at which a liquid becomes a solid.
+The temperature at which a liquid becomes a solid is the freezing point.
 The freezing point temperature will be higher if the pressure is increased.
 This may not be by a noticeable amount due to the volume change upon melting being much smaller than the volume change (expansion) when boiling.
 For example the freezing point of pure water at standard atmospheric pressure (or zero feet) is 0°C (32°F) while at 11km (6 miles) above sea level it would only be 0.001°C higher.

 The only known liquid that does not freeze, even at absolute zero, is liquid helium unless it is under pressure.